psychemedia/island-storynotes/three-little-pigs.md

 All over the Wolf, pour'd the scalding hot water;
 For the Pig had determin'd to give him no quarter.
 When the Wolf op'd his Mouth to express his surprise,
-Down wenr the hot stream! out went both his eyes!—
+Down went the hot stream! out went both his eyes!—
 He made a great Yell-stretched himself on his side-
 Hung over the edge of the Kettle-and died!